Caleydo/caleydo.github.io/_documentation/tutorial/web_bundle_2/tutorial_getting_started.md

 `http://localhost:9000/`

 The next step is to pull the demo_app from github.
-For this first locate caleydo web container (outside vagrant server) and open the terminal then paste the following command.
+For this first locate Caleydo web container (outside vagrant server) and open the terminal then paste the following command.

 `./manage.sh clone demo_app`